Social Icons

 Rethinking Homework in the Digital Age

-With over a decade of experience as a teacher, I have come to realise that platforms such as WeChat, Telegram, and WhatsApp are not just convenient – they are the only tools available for our teachers.
-Unlike other countries that have invested in Learning Management Systems (LMS) or dedicated educational apps, our teachers have no official alternatives.
+Having previously used social media platforms to assign tasks to students in my role as a teacher, I have always recognised that applications like WeChat, Telegram, and WhatsApp are not just convenient – they are in fact, the only practical tools accessible to our teachers.Unlike other countries that have invested in Learning Management Systems (LMS) or dedicated educational apps, our teachers have no official alternatives.

 Instead of providing proper platforms, the ministry has simply imposed restrictions, leaving teachers stranded.
+The Ministry should have introduced proper alternatives before enforcing such a policy.
+Otherwise, this move is not a solution – it is a crisis in the making.

 What a paradox!
 While the world embraces technology as the future of education, we still seem to be treating technology as a threat.

-Will learning without screens even realistic in today’s technological era?
+Is learning without screens even realistic in today’s technological era?

-So many questions to be answered.
+There are so many questions need to be answered.

 This policy may limit teachers but may not limit student screen time.